trianglefraternitymtu/trianglefraternitymtu.github.io/_events/alumni-reunion.md

 We can't wait to have you!
 If you have further questions please contact [Joe Halford](mailto:jahalfor@mtu.edu).

+## Important!
-Make sure to update your Alumni information on the [update form](http://infoupdate.mtutriangle.org/) so you receive information about the reunion as well as present day Active and Alumni activities.
+Please make sure to update your Alumni information on the [update form](http://infoupdate.mtutriangle.org/) so you receive information about the reunion as well as present day Active and Alumni activities.

 <!-- bottom cards -->
 <div class="row mt-5 mx-4">